 If you choose not to incorporate it, the protein content will be slightly lower.

-These pumpkin oatmeal pancakes can be stored in the fridge in an air-tight container or covered with saran wrap for up to four days.
-Alternatively, you can freeze them in a freezer-friendly container or Ziploc bag for up to a month.
+To refrigerate: These protein pumpkin pancakes can be stored in the fridge in an airtight container or covered with saran wrap for up to four days.
+They’re perfect for meal prep for those busy mornings!

-You can reheat them by either popping them in the microwave for a couple of minutes or placing them in the toaster or toaster oven until heated through.
+To reheat: You can reheat them by either popping them in the microwave for a couple of minutes or placing them in the toaster or toaster oven until heated through.

 Serving Suggestions